dmitrynikol/jsp-serlet-pagination/README.md

 And the second way more interesting approach.
 We get a range of records every time we need and display it to the user, just limit the result of data that we need to display.
 This approaches solves a lot of problems.
 And we will build application that way.

-This example uses two tables Group and Product.
+* This example uses two tables Group and Product.
 Here is the link to the [mysql database dump file](https://github.com/dmitrynikol/jsp-serlet-pagination/tree/master/mysql-database-dump).
 * [Transfer object classes](https://github.com/dmitrynikol/jsp-serlet-pagination/tree/master/src/com/dmitrynikol/entity) that will encapsulates our business data.

+* [Connection factory help](https://github.com/dmitrynikol/jsp-serlet-pagination/blob/master/src/com/dmitrynikol/util/ConnectionFactory.java) us to make connection to the database.
+And of course it’s a singleton.

+* [Data Access Object](https://github.com/dmitrynikol/jsp-serlet-pagination/tree/master/src/com/dmitrynikol/dao) or DAO encapsulates database operations.

+* Servlet processes different request parameters like group of products, current page, desc/asc sorting.
+Also we are storing a lot of attributes in the request scope and then forwarding request to a JSP.
+Here is the code of [Servlet](https://github.com/dmitrynikol/jsp-serlet-pagination/blob/master/src/com/dmitrynikol/serlets/ProductServlet.java).

+* Only one [JSP page])(https://github.com/dmitrynikol/jsp-serlet-pagination/blob/master/WebContent/displayProduct.jsp) that retrieves the attributes from request and display the result.
+Easier to nowhere! :)